Long-Term Care Training Requirement FAQ

 DIFS-approved CE courses that meet the long-term care training requirements, as well as CE requirements, will be identified as course type LTC - Partnership.

-DIFS posts this information in a searchable format on the Insurance Education - Providers, Courses, Instructors webpage.
+DIFS posts this information in a searchable format on the Insurance Education - Search for Providers, Courses, Offerings, and Instructors webpage.

-- Under “Course Type,” select LTC - Partnership and click Search to display the list of courses.
+- Under Additional Options, select LTC - Partnership and click Search to display the list of courses.